 Vital Strategies believes that comprehensive emergency obstetric and neonatal care (CEmONC), which includes Caesarian Section surgery and blood transfusions, can and must be available locally to all delivering women.
 This can only be achieved in countries experiencing acute doctor shortages by task-sharing with non-doctor health providers, who can be specially trained in CEmONC.
 Then, once CEmONC capacity becomes consistently available, far fewer women will die in childbirth, far more women will choose to deliver their children in health facilities, and the health facilities will become more trusted hubs for healthcare service delivery in general.

 To implement our vision, Vital Strategies recognizes that our most important partner is the government of the country where we work, both at the national and at the local levels.
 We secure government engagement and commitment in advance and then work with them every step of the way to build and sustain CEmONC capacity.
 We work in government operated health facilities and train providers selected by the government for the task-sharing roles.
-Our integrated model has proven that CEmONC service delivery at the local level through task-sharing can decrease the proportion of women dying in childbirth by half, while at the same time increasing the number of women delivering in our supported facilities by 50% or more.
+Our integrated model has proven that CEmONC service delivery at the local level through task-sharing can increase the number of women delivering in facilities while at the same time decreasing the proportion of women dying in childbirth.

 Our approach incorporates four central elements: